the-coded/codex-ai/pkg/changelog/prompt.md

 <output_format>
 Generate a new file named 'changelog.md' with the following structure and format:

-1. File Location: Create the file in the root directoryof the project.
+1. File Location: Create the file in the root directory of the project.

 2. File Format: Use markdown (.md) with the following structure: